masc-ucsc/docker-images/README.md

 # docker-images

-Dockerfile to automate building ESESC images
+ Dockerfile to test software packages from MASC group

+ This includes ESESC, lgraph, and Pyrope